 Firstly, the specialist will ask questions about your symptoms.
 They will also ask about previous problems, any medications you may be on and if there are any diseases that run in the family.
 They will also ask about your periods (when they started, when they stopped or when the last one was) and whether you have any children.
 The specialist will then examine both breasts, looking at the normal side first.
 How the breast feels when it is examined is the first part of the jigsaw.

 If there is a definite area of change (and in some cases examination will be completely normal) then a fine needle aspiration will be carried out.
 This test uses a normal sized syringe and needle (like for a blood test).
 The needle is placed into the area of the breast and “jiggled” so that a small amount of material is sucked into the syringe.
 This is sent away to be looked at under the microscope.
 The appearance of the cells that have been removed is the second part of the jigsaw.

-Once again it should be emphasised that in the majority of cases a triple assessment (or a quadruple one) will reveal that cancer is not present.
-Most symptoms are age related changes or benign lumps.
-However, it is important that any new change is thorough investigated by a specialist to make absolutely sure that all is well.
+Once again, it should be emphasised that in the majority of cases a triple assessment (or a quadruple one) will reveal that cancer is not present.
+Most symptoms are age-related changes or benign lumps.
+However, it is important that any new change is thoroughly investigated by a specialist to make absolutely sure that all is well.
 It is pleasing to be able to give the news that everything is fine, not to mention to receive it!